About Us

 2nd Vice President

-I have lived in Sonora for 45 years, teaching and working as a school administrator.
-I most recently retired as the superintendent of Big Oak Flat/Groveland USD in 2018.
-I visit Yosemite often.
-I became involved in Yosemite Gateway Partners during my 6 year stay in my position in Groveland.
-I enjoy working with the YGP committee and the National Park people for the betterment of the experience of visiting Yosemite National Park.
+Dave has lived in Sonora for 45 years, teaching and working as a school administrator.
+He most recently retired as the superintendent of Big Oak Flat/Groveland USD in 2018.
+He visit Yosemite often and became involved in Yosemite Gateway Partners during a 6 year stay in his position in Groveland.

 Treasurer